CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Experiments

 \subsection{Security Evaluation}

-\highlight{Security against Unauthorized Usage.} In this subsection, we assess the security of CoreGuard against unauthorized usage.
-We first evaluate CoreGuard's ability to prevent direct unauthorized inference.
+\highlight{Security against Unauthorized Usage.} In this subsection, we assess CoreGuard's security against unauthorized usage.
+We first evaluate its ability to prevent direct unauthorized inference.
 Then, we assess its security against MS attacks.
 Table \ref{experiments_4.4.1} reports the results: in all cases, the unauthorized inference (``Unau'') accuracy is 0\%, demonstrating CoreGuard's strong resistance to unauthorized inference.
 In terms of MS attacks, the security of CoreGuard is comparable to the \textit{upper bound}, indicating that attackers cannot misuse the foundational capabilities of the protected model for downstream tasks.
-Specifically, CoreGuard's relative accuracy is $1.17\times$ compared to the black-box baseline, while the other defense, such as DarkneTZ, shows a much higher relative value of $8.43\times$.
-Notably, the relative accuracy of CoreGuard ($1.17\times$) is similar to that of DTE ($1.18\times$), which achieves protection by placing the equivalent layers into the TEE.
-This suggests that permutation is an effective parameter protection method, which offers a similar protection to the strongest protection (i.e., direct parameter protection by TEE).
-Additionally, TLG ($1.07\times$) and ShadowNet ($1.09\times$) also demonstrate black-box-level security.
-In contrast, the TPTE solution, NPLO ($9.59\times$), offers no defense (no-shield is $9.58\times$).
+Specifically, CoreGuard's relative accuracy is $1.17\times$ compared to the black-box baseline, benefiting from the effective protection provided by our proposed permutation protocal. specifically, the relative accuracy of CoreGuard ($1.17\times$) is similar to that of DTE ($1.18\times$), which protects the same parameters directly using TEE.
+This suggests that permutation offers a similar security to the strongest protection (i.e., direct protection by TEE).
+Regarding other methods, the TPTE solution, NPLO ($9.59\times$) offers no defense (no-shield is $9.58\times$), and PPTE solutions, e.g., DarkneTZ ($8.43\times$), only provide weak protection.
+In contrast, PSP methods, TLG ($1.07\times$) and ShadowNet ($1.09\times$), also reach the upper bound.